connexcs/docs/docs/webphone.md

 ### Getting Started

-This documentation focuses on the dynamic actions that can be performed on the Softphone's or Agent's page using dynamic buttons.
-You can create these buttons using the [button builder](https://docs.connexcs.com/developers/button-builder/), while the forms manipulated by these buttons are created using the [form builder](https://docs.connexcs.com/developers/pages/introduction/).
+This documentation focuses on the dynamic actions that you can perform on the Softphone's or Agent's page using dynamic buttons.
+You can create these buttons using the [button builder](https://docs.connexcs.com/developers/button-builder/), while you can create forms by [Pages](https://docs.connexcs.com/developers/pages/introduction/).

 ### How does it work?

-Dynamic actions can be chained to create a series of actions.
-Only dynamic buttons can initiate an action.
+You can chain the Dynamic actions by creating a series of actions.
+Only dynamic buttons can start an action.
 The process goes as follows:

-1. A button is created with the button builder, i.e an action is configured and assigned a placement of 'Agent' so that it's displayed on the Softphone's or the Agent's page.
+1. You can create a button the button builder, i.e an action gets configured and assigned a placement of 'Agent' so that it's displayed on the Softphone's or the Agent's page.
 2. The action is run on the Softphone's or the Agent's page.
 3. The action can be to run ScriptForge and act on its response, run a local function in the browser, or both.
-4. If ScriptForge is run, the response can be displayed according to its type, or it can initiate (chain) another action.
+4. When you run the ScriptForge, the response gets displayed according to its type, or it can start (chain) another action.
-5. If the action was to open a form, then the button's ScriptForge response (if any) will be used to manipulate the form to be displayed.
+5. If the action was to open a form, then the button's ScriptForge response (if any) uses to manipulate the form for display purposes.
-    5.1 When the form is submitted, it will run ScriptForge and return a response.
+    5.1 When the form gets submitted, it will run ScriptForge and return a response.
-    5.2 This form's ScriptForge response will be treated as in stage 4.
+    5.2 This form's ScriptForge response gets treated as in stage 4.

 ### Initiating and Chaining Actions

-Only a button can initiate a series of actions; however, forms can also initiate an action that chains to the one started by the button.
-This behavior allows for a chain of actions and, ultimately, sophisticated logic.
+Only a button can start a series of actions; however, forms can also start an action that chains to the one started by the button.
+This behavior allows for a chain of actions and, sophisticated logic.

-There are two sources of action.
+Two sources of action exist.
 One is a button response, and the other is a ScriptForge response.

-A ScriptForge response can either be requested by a dynamic button or a dynamic form.
-Fortunately, they both obey the same actions API, which is documented in the "ScriptForge response" section below.
+Dynamic button or Dynamic Form can request a ScriptForge response.
+Fortunately, they both obey the same actions API documented in the "ScriptForge response" section below.

 #### Button Response

 The action to run is dependent on the following configurations.
-Each of these configurations is set using the button builder.
-For a button to be displayed on the Softphone's or Agent's page, the placement has to be set to Agent.
+Button Builder can set each of these configurations.
+To display a button on the Softphone's or Agent's page, the placement has to be set to Agent.

 !!! note
-    The following is a sample of the response to be expected from the button API endpoint GET  GET /api/softphone/button/button_id - replace button_id is the button's id  property.
+    The following is a sample of the response you can expect from the button API endpoint GET /api/softphone/button/button_id - replace button_id is the button's id  property.

 #### Dynamic Button API - Button Builder